 4. Minimize Distractions

 We’re all guilty of getting a notification on our phones and taking it as an excuse to have a break from work.
 Moving your phone out of sight and checking it only at set intervals will help break this bad habit.
 Many of us can also easily waste time on recreational sites.
-If you can’t seem to resist them, you can download web extensions which block them for set intervals of time.
+If you can’t seem to resist them, you can download web extensions that block them for set intervals of time.
 Try to find out what most likely to distract you.
 It is a personal thing – we’re all different.
 For example, some people find working in silence more distracting than a bit of background noise.
 Once you know what your Achilles heel is, you can take steps to overcome it.

 5. Take Effective Breaks

 When you’re super busy, it can be tempting to set yourself unrealistic goals.
 Working through lunch, staying late, or not stopping until the task is complete may sound great in theory – but in practice, they can adversely affect efficiency.
-Breaks are an essential part of work.
+Breaks are an essential part of work for improved productivity.
 However, it’s vital that they are not opportunities you let go to waste.
 Firstly, they must be at set times, and taking unscheduled breaks should be eliminated.
-And secondly, you must use your breaks in a way which supports efficiency.
+And secondly, you must use your breaks in a way that supports efficiency.
 For example, if you can’t stop thinking about a particular article to read or friend you want to message, get that done during your break.
 You can then return to work feeling unburdened and refreshed.

 6. Manage and Delegate

 One of the hardest things about starting a new project is merely getting going.
 Looking at the bigger picture an make the entire task seem insurmountable.
-This can lead to false starts, delays, and time wasting.
+This can lead to false starts, delays, and time-wasting.

 A meaningful way to avoid this is by breaking down a job into smaller steps.
 Taking one more manageable piece at a time will mean a speedier finish.
 It’s also crucial to recognize the importance of delegation.